zarah-ml/VAE-PyTorch/README.md

 # Variational Autoencoder implementation in Pytorch

-This repo provides implementation of VAE on Fashion-MNIST dataset.
+This repo provides implementation of a convolutional VAE on Fashion-MNIST dataset.